Domain-based Message Authentication, Reporting and Conformance (DMARC) is an email authentication and security policy protocol.

 If a DMARC record is found the email server will check the email for alignment.

-If the email fails alignment, the server will apply the policy that was found in the DMARC record.
-In the policy you can instruct the receiver to reject or quarantine emails that fail alignment.
+If the receiver concludes that the email is not DMARC aligned, the server will apply the policy that was found in the DMARC record.
+In this policy you can instruct the receiver to reject or quarantine emails that fail alignment.

 Even without a DMARC record, a receiving email server may still use alignment validation as one of the factors in spam detection.

-As we explained in our SPF and DKIM articles, an unauthorized sender can work around SPF and DKIM validation by using a domain they control in the
+As we explained in our SPF article, an unauthorized (fraudulent) sender can bypass SPF by using a domain that they control in the

-DMARC closes this security hole by requiring that the domain name used in the various email addresses and DKIM signatures are equal.
+DMARC closes these security holes by requiring that the domain name used in the various email addresses and DKIM signatures are equal.

 In DMARC terms, an email is aligned when at least one of the following requirements is met: